JaKooLit/Ubuntu-Hyprland/README.md

 ### 💥 💥 UNINSTALL SCRIPT / Removal of Config Files

 - 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
-USE this with caution as it may render your system unstable.
+USE this with caution as it may negatively impact your system if misused.
 - I will not be responsible if your system breaks
 - The best still to revert to previous state of your system is via timeshift of snapper